natcap/invest.users-guide/source/carbonstorage.rst

 Important Note: In most research that estimates carbon storage and sequestration rates on a landscape, soil pool measures only include soil organic carbon (SOC) in mineral soils (Post and Kwon 2000).
 However, if the ecosystem being modeled has a lot of organic soils (e.g. wetlands or paramo), it is critical to add this component to the mineral soil content.
 In landscapes where the conversion of wetlands into other land uses is common, carbon releases from organic soils should also be tracked closely (IPCC 2006).

-Carbon stored in dead organic matter
+Carbon Stored in Dead Organic Matter
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If local or regional estimates of carbon stored in dead organic matter aren't available, default values from the IPCC (2006) can be assigned.
 Table 2.2 (p.
 2.27) gives default carbon stocks for leaf litter in forested LULC types.
 For non-forested types, litter is close to 0.
 Grace et al. (2006) estimate the average carbon stored in litter for major savanna ecosystems around the world (Table 1).
 It is not clear if their total "above-ground biomass" estimates include deadwood or not.
 Deadwood stocks are more difficult to estimate in general, and we have located no default data sources.